BPMN Assistant: An LLM-Based Approach to Business Process Modeling: System Architecture

 \section{System Architecture}

+The system architecture is designed to operationalize the core conceptual assumption of this work: that reliable BPMN modeling with LLMs requires explicit separation between process semantics, editing logic, and concrete BPMN serialization.
 The BPMN Assistant system architecture, as illustrated in Figure~\ref{fig:system_arch}, is designed to facilitate seamless interaction between users and BPMN models through natural language inputs.
 The system is composed of three primary components: the Python-based backend, the BPMN layout server, and the Vue.js frontend.
 Each component plays a critical role in ensuring the system’s functionality, efficiency, and usability.